Chaozhou

-Chaozhou (潮州), alternatively Chiuchow, Chaochow or Teochew, is a city in the eastern Guangdong province of China.
+Chaozhou (潮州), alternatively Chiuchow, Chaochow or Teochew, is a prefecture-level city in the Teoswa region of east Guangdong, China.
 It borders Shantou to the south, Jieyang to the southwest, Meizhou to the northwest, the province of Fujian to the east, and the South China Sea to the southeast.
 It is administered as a prefecture-level city with a jurisdiction area of 3110 km2 and a total population of 2,568,387.
 It is also the ancestral hometown of 2.7 million overseas Teochow people.

 Along with Shantou and Jieyang, Chaozhou is a cultural center of the Chaoshan region.